Contact, Location and Hours

 - For meals consumed, please submit the itemized restaurant receipt (the receipt showing the food, drinks, and prices of each).
 If the meal was paid for with a credit or debit card, please also submit the credit card receipt if tip was paid and you would like to be reimbursed for it.
 Please note we do not accept credit card receipts in lieu of the restaurant receipt without an explanation as to why the restaurant receipt is not available.

 - For mileage reimbursement, please provide a printout from MapQuest, Google Maps, Yahoo!
 Maps, etc. explaining how far you drove.
 Current mileage rates are set by the IRS.
-The 2021 mileage reimbursement rate is 56 per mile for business miles driven, down from the 2020 mileage reimbursement rate is 57.5 cents per mile for business miles driven, and down from the 2019 rate of 58 cents per mile for business miles driven.
+The 2022 mileage reimbursement rate is 58.5 cents per mile for business miles driven, up from the 2021 mileage reimbursement rate of 56 per mile for business miles driven, and up from the 2020 mileage reimbursement rate of 57.5 cents per mile for business miles driven.

 - Fill out a Travel & Expense Report International Form*.
 Please do not neglect to fill in the field titled Overall Business Purpose and include documentation stating the College-related purpose of the trip (e.g., an email confirming conference registration, a flyer with conference information).